Nckflannery/Nckflannery_lambdata/README.md

 # Nckflannery_lambdata
 A package of useful functions for Data Science
+Can be found at: https://test.pypi.org/project/Nckflannery-lambdata/
+Or `pip install -i https://test.pypi.org/simple/ Nckflannery-lambdata`
 # Modules:

 ## sample_dataset